cport101/calix_reference_configuration/README.md

 own.
 UNIX focused -
 [I use Ubuntu and FreeBSD in my work environment], and currently, option 29 will write all the yaml and jinja2 snipets to a set of /tmp/ files, and then gen, print and write the full reference configuration.
 I will get around to making a setup.py to help with the Libs used.
 Includes logic
-(commented out) to push/send (via netmiko ssh) you generated configuration file.
+(commented out) to push/send (via netmiko ssh) your generated configuration file.